These are the top fashion trends New York girls are wearing this spring - ExBulletin

 5. Quiet Luxury Handbags

 Quiet luxury is essentially high-end fashion without the bold big labels naming it as such.
-Currently, girls in New York prefer simple, timeless handbags that aren’t too flashy.
+New York girls are all about simple, timeless handbags that aren’t too flashy these days.
 For example, Bottega Veneta is all over town (its Jodie bag, pictured above, is a favorite), probably because you can tell where it’s from thanks to the signature leather weave, but without a tag.

 6. White jeans